-A recent story about my attempts to crowd-surf during a 2013 performance of Handel’s Messiah in Bristol (originally published in the Independent) became a national headline in the UK over the weekend.
-Nearly a year later, that story is now going viral across the internet.
+A recent story about my attempts to crowd-surf during a performance of Handel’s Messiah in Bristol (originally published in the Independent) became a national headline in the UK over the weekend.
+The story in question happened in the summer of 2013, but nearly a year later, it is now going viral across the internet.
 Seems there’s not much to talk about in classical music over the last 11 months.

 The back-story here is as interesting as the image of some science nerd carried away crowd-surfing during Messiah.
 In 2013, Bristol’s Old Vic theatre ran the ‘Bristol Proms’.
 The idea was to relax the standard classical rules to reach new audiences.
 This approach is a result of simple economics: with public arts funding being slashed, art is feeling the heat to generate profit, and classical music is no exception.
 A classical concert is an expensive affair, and the age distribution of typical classical audiences spells a real risk of the art form drying up.
 And that’s why Universal Music threw its weight behind Bristol’s Proms.
 As one of the planet’s largest distributors of classical music, they can see the writing on the wall.